 Ten seconds ticked by before another message slid up.

-The seasons only lasted for a month on this planet, a year being four months.
+Seasons only lasted for a month on this planet, a year being four months.
 Days were the usual twenty-four hours, however.
-Combined with 3X time compression, a year in Sortis Online was just over four weeks in the real world.
 All the NPCs grew faster too.
 Most natural processes were sped-up by varying factors.

 Rowan LeMort: Any danger?